wraith-wireless/wraith/iyri/README.md

  * dateutil 2.3

 ### b.
 Setup
 At present, Iyri, like Wraith, must be manually installed.
-See Configuration.txt in the Wraith directory to setup nidus, the Postgresql database.
+See CONFIGURE.txt in the wraith directory to setup nidus, the Postgresql database.
 To setup Iyri:

 ### i.
 Install the following dependencies:
  * Timestamp conversion: dateutil v2.3 at https://pypi.python.org/pypi/python-dateutil